studiosnabeel/CodingChallenges/README.md

 # CodingChallenges
-This project is to practice one code challenge a day.
-And make a list of them for others to benefit from.
+This project is to Learn, practice and teach JavaScript coding challenges to myself and Peer Programmers.
+So that we all can benefit from this.